shibbir/notebook/README.md

 ```bash
 net start mongodb
 ```
-> From now on mongodb service will run automatically every time the PC is restarted.
+> From now on, mongodb service will run automatically every time the PC is restarted.

 ## Environment Configurations